shahraizali/awesome-django/README.md

 [![Build Status](https://travis-ci.org/rosarior/awesome-django.svg)](https://travis-ci.org/rosarior/awesome-django)

 This project is being migrated to GitLab: https://gitlab.com/rosarior/awesome-django.
-This repository will be removed once all tickets are closed.
+The GitHub repository will be removed once all tickets are closed.

 A curated list of awesome Django apps, projects and resources.
 Inspired by and based on [awesome-python](https://github.com/vinta/awesome-python/).